timeline-monoid/timeline-monoid/README.md

 ```
 T(a) = a = a(T)
 ```
-The nature of left identiy: `T(a) = a`   is especially important because we should intuitively be aware of that an instance of `timeline` for a given `timeline` instance is identical.
+The nature of left identity: `T(a) = a`   is especially important because we should intuitively be aware of that an instance of `timeline` for a given `timeline` instance is identical.

 ### associative of `timeline`